googleinterns/voter-central/info-compiler/README.md

 - Name of Cloud Storage bucket that holds the OpenNLP model files (referenced in com.google.sps.webcrawler.NewsContentProcessor)
 - Name of the OpenNLP "Sentence Detector" model file (referenced in com.google.sps.webcrawler.NewsContentProcessor)
 - Name of the OpenNLP "Tokenizer" model file (referenced in com.google.sps.webcrawler.NewsContentProcessor)

+Additionally, for respecting the query rate limit (250 queries/100 seconds) of the Civic Information API, InfoCompiler needs to pause between queries.
+Set how much to shorten/extend the pause between queries, relative to the minimum pause (0.4 seconds) required in com.google.google.sps.infocompiler.Config.
+The recommended value is 1.5.
+Due to Cloud Functions' 540 seconds execution limit: we deploy multiple Cloud Functions and each will process only a subset of addresses.
+Set the starting and ending indices of the subset of adresses in com.google.google.sps.infocompiler.Config.
+The recommended values: [0, 300), [301, 600), [601, 1000) respectively for three Cloud Functions.
+Note that the starting
+index will be safely lower-bounded by 0 while the ending index will be safely upper-bounded by the total number of addresses.

 ---